"American Innovation and the Future of Digital Assets: On-Chain Tools for an Off-Chain World"

 Transcript

 The committee will come to order.
 Welcome, and thanks for joining this hearing.
 It's entitled, American Innovation and the Future of Digital Assets, On-Chain Tools for an Off-Chain World.
 After brief opening remarks, members will receive testimony from our excellent witnesses today, and then the hearing will be open to question. open to questions.
 In consultation with the ranking member and pursuant to Rule 11E, I want to make members of the subcommittee aware that other members of the full committee may join us today.
 I'm pretty excited.
 This is our first hearing of this subcommittee, Commodity, Markets, Digital Assets, and Rural Development.
 And I'm particularly excited about the gentleman sitting to my right.
 Don Davis is a great human being, a great member of Congress.
 We worked together on this digital asset stuff in the last Congress.
 I enjoyed working with Yadira, and I'm going to enjoy working with Don as well.
 Mr. Davis isn't the only one in a new role.
 Half of this subcommittee are new members to the subcommittee, so we're going to be doing a lot of learning together.
 And I'm sure I speak for Don as well in that we're excited to have a new crop of people, excited to make sure that these commodity markets and real development and crypto issues work well.
-And, of course, a portion of our work, an important portion, is digital assets, and that's what today's hearing is on.
+And of course, a portion of our work, an important portion, is digital assets, and that's what today's hearing is on.
 But it's certainly not the only thing we deal with in this committee.
-Of course, rural development, rural energy, Commodity Futures Trading Commission, legislation to reauthorize the CFTC, this is all going to be a part of the work that we're going to do together.
-In the digital asset space, though, it was last Congress that the full committee did an extraordinary job working in a bipartisan way and with the folks at Financial Services to craft and then pass the Bipartisan Comprehensive Market Structures Bill. the Financial Innovation and Technology for the 21st Century Act, FIT 21.
+Of course, rural development, rural energy, Commodity Futures Trading Commission, legislation to reauthorize the CFTC, this is all gonna be a part of the work that we're gonna do together.
+In the digital asset space, though, it was last Congress that the full committee did an extraordinary job working in a bipartisan way and with the folks at Financial Services to craft and then pass the Bipartisan Comprehensive Market Structures Bill, the Financial Innovation and Technology for the 21st Century Act, FIT 21.
 It passed the House floor by 279 to 136.

 I think Don has those numbers tattooed on his upper arm.
 He'll show you, if you ask pretty please, nicely.
 And we're gonna pick up right where we left off.
-Earlier today, Chairman Stiles' Digital Assets Subcommittee on the Financial Services side held their first hearing on market structure.
+Earlier today, Chairman Stiles' Digital Assets Subcommittee on the Financial Services side held their first hearing on a market structure.
 That was not a coincidence.
 Just like last Congress, everything we do, we're going to be doing in tandem and working together.
-We are united and committed to advancing comprehensive, bipartisan market structure legislation and getting it to the President's desk.
+We are united and committed to advancing comprehensive bipartisan market structure legislation and getting it to the President's desk.
 Our legislation will bring legal certainty to issuers and to users of digital assets.
 There will be clear customer protections to buyers of digital assets.
 And it's going to foster an environment of investment and innovation, and that's going to benefit the whole country.
 Today, we're going to hear from entrepreneurs who are using blockchain and digital assets to solve real-world problems.
 Again, we get back to the hearing of, or the title of this hearing, on-chain tools for an off-chain world.
 Some of these concepts, some of these solutions are really fun.
 And in that way, it's not about crypto.
 It's about cattle guys trying to figure out how to make it easier and more profitable for ranchers to market their cattle.
 It's about a gifted engineer trying to make a less expensive, more robust, more precise GPS system for precision agriculture and other location-based systems.
 It's about a law professor who's building automated systems to help developers comply with legal disclosures in a way that consumers can actually understand.
 Our work on market structure legislation is ultimately about how to ensure that those ranchers, those engineers, those professors, and many, many others can use digital tools to bring their ideas to life and to power the American dream.
 We have a terrific panel of witnesses to help us understand that work and the legal landmines which can disturb and slow innovation.